adaltas/node-nikita/packages/service/src/index.coffee.md

           name: chkname
           startup: config.startup
       if config.state
-        {status} = await @service.status
+        {$status} = await @service.status
+          $shy: true
           name: srvname
-          metadata: shy: true
-        if not status and 'started' in config.state await @service.start
+        if not $status and 'started' in config.state await @service.start
             name: srvname
-        if status and 'stopped' in config.state
+        if $status and 'stopped' in config.state
           await @service.stop
             name: srvname
-        if status and 'restarted' in config.state
+        if $status and 'restarted' in config.state
           await @service.restart
             name: srvname